Marie Colvin: Civil lawsuit

-In July 2016, Cat Colvin filed a civil action against the government of the Syrian Arab Republic for extrajudicial killing claiming she had obtained proof that the Syrian government had directly ordered Colvin's targeted assassination.
+In July 2016, Cat Colvin, Marie's younger sister, filed a civil action against the government of the Syrian Arab Republic for extrajudicial killing claiming she had obtained proof that the Syrian government had directly ordered Colvin's targeted assassination.
 In April 2018, the accusations were revealed on court papers filed by her family.
 In January 2019, an American court ruled that the Syrian government was liable for Colvin's death and ordered that they pay $300m in punitive damages.
 The judgement stated that Colvin was "specifically targeted because of her profession, for the purpose of silencing those reporting on the growing opposition movement in the country.
 [The] murder of journalists acting in their professional capacity could have a chilling effect on reporting such events worldwide.
 A targeted murder of an American citizen, whose courageous work was not only important, but vital to our understanding of war zones and of wars generally, is outrageous, and therefore a punitive damages award that multiples the impact on the responsible state is warranted."

 In 2025, a court in France issued an arrest warrant for former Syrian president Bashar al-Assad and six other officials of his regime over the attack that killed Colvin and Ochlik.